• Skip to primary navigation

 This is an ingredient that you will really only find in Middle Eastern countries, where it is easily found fresh when it’s in season.
 Many cooks will buy bunches of jute and freeze them to use all year long.

-If you’re outside the Levant, look for dried or frozen jute leaves at Asian, Middle Eastern, or African specialty stores.
-I find them in the frozen section in my local Asda supermarket.
+If you’re outside the Levant, look for dried or frozen jute leaves at Middle Eastern specialty stores.
+I find them in the frozen section of my local Asda supermarket.
 You can also buy dried molokhia leaves online from various places.

 To learn the difference between Nalta leaves and Mallows, check out my Middle Eastern Mallow Khobeizeh Recipe that explains the differences.